Follow in the footsteps of your golfing heroes.

 This course is ranked #1 in Scotland and #5 in the world by Golf Digest.

-After your round on this iconic golf course you will have the option to visit Balblair Distillery with your private driver.
-After you have seen behind the scenes at Balblair distillery, met the makers, and learned how they craft their malts and of course enjoyed a taste or two of their delicious whiskies, you will make the short journey north to Dunrobin Castle.
+After your round on this iconic golf course you will have the option to visit Balblair Distillery.
+After you have seen behind the scenes at Balblair distillery, met the makers, and learned how they craft their malts and, of course, enjoyed a taste or two of their delicious whiskies, you will make the short journey north to Dunrobin Castle.

 Dunrobin Castle is known as the ‘Jewel in The Crown of The Highlands’.
 The Castle resembles a French château and its towering conical spires made it look like a vision from a fairytale.

-On Day 3 you will head down past Inverness to Castle Stuart Golf Club.
+You will head down past Inverness to Castle Stuart Golf Club.
 This Championship Course has a rich and illustrious history.
-Overlooking The Moray Firth, the course provides fantastic scenery, immaculate fairways and enticing holes..
+Overlooking The Moray Firth, the course provides fantastic scenery, immaculate fairways and enticing holes.

 After your day on Castle Stuart you will take the short journey to Inverness.
 Your accommodation will be the 5 Star NEW Ness Walk, on the bank of River Ness in the centre of Inverness.

-On Day 4 you will be transferred along the coast to your next destination, Cruden Bay.
-Highly Regarded and considered one Scotland’s best hidden gems.
+You will be transferred along the coast to your next destination, Cruden Bay.
+Highly regarded and considered one Scotland’s best hidden gems.

-After you round of golf you will make the short journey to your distinguished 5 Star Accommodation in Aberdeenshire, Macleod House.
+After your round of golf, you will make the short journey to your distinguished 5 Star Accommodation in Aberdeenshire, Macleod House.

 After Breakfast at Macleod house you will make the 1.5 Hour coastal drive down to the famous Carnoustie Championship Golf Links.

-will be welcomed to Carnoustie Golf Links, home of The Open.
-The course has hosted seven Open Championships, one Ladies open and two Senior Opens.
+You will be welcomed to Carnoustie Golf Links, home of The Open.
+The course has hosted seven Open Championships, one Ladies Open and two Senior Opens.
 There are many who believe that the Championship Course at Carnoustie is the finest test of championship golf that exists.